sinelaw/infernu/README.md

 For more information see [Infernu's Type System](docs/type-system.md).

+**Note**: Currently, all types are inferred.
 Support for type annotations for specifically constraining or for documentation is planned.

-Polymorphism is value restricted, ML-style.

-Equi-recursive types are constrained to at least include a row type in the recursion to prevent inference of evil recursive types.

 ## Examples

-**Note**: An ongoing goal is to improve readability of type signatures.

 ### Basic